guimattos1249/my-personal-blog-api/README.md

 # my-personal-blog

-my-personal-blog is a project for users to create posts from different categories and themes. this it's the project api.
+my-personal-blog is a project for users to create posts from different categories and themes. this is the project api.

 ### Prerequisites